tauri-apps/tauri-docs/docs/manual/architecture/patterns/brownfield.md

----
-id: brownfield
-sidebar_label: Brownfield
----

 # Brownfield Pattern

-_**This is the default pattern.**_
+***This is the default pattern.***

 This is the simplest and most straightforward pattern to use Tauri with due to it trying to be the most compatible with existing frontend projects as much as it can.
 In short, it tries to require nothing additional to what an existing web frontend might use inside a browser.
-Not _**everything**_ that works in existing browser applications will work out-of the box, see the [Incompatibility section](#incompatibilities) for more details.
+Not ***everything*** that works in existing browser applications will work out-of the box, see the [Incompatibility section] for more details.

-If you are unfamiliar with Brownfield software development in general, the [Brownfield Wikipedia article](https://en.wikipedia.org/wiki/Brownfield_(software_development)) provides a nice summary of it.
+If you are unfamiliar with Brownfield software development in general, the [Brownfield Wikipedia article] provides a nice summary of it.
 For Tauri, the existing software is current browser support and behavior instead of legacy systems.